Sale Alert — Early Black Friday mattress sales are live.

 3. Latex Hybrid

 Latex hybrids have a comfort latex made primarily of natural latex.
-These layers are oftentimes perforated (or hole-punched), providing improved breathability.
+These layers are oftentimes perforated (IE, they have holes in them), providing improved breathability.

 Testing FactorsLatex HybridsAverage Mattress